craigsapp/ratioscore/doc/pitch/index.md

 MIDI key numbers can be used in `**ratio` spines by following the key number by the letter `m`.
-A reference pitch is not needed if key numbers are used, since MIDI note 69.0 is assigned to the frequency 440 Hz and other integer values for MIDI keyt are assumed to be in equal temperament.
+A reference pitch is not needed if key numbers are used, since MIDI note 69.0 is assigned to the frequency 440 Hz and other integer values for MIDI keys are assumed to be in equal temperament.

 {% include ratioscore.html id="midikey" %}